aaronpk/live-chat-overlay/README.md

 Next, in Chrome, launch the Extensions page:  * [chrome://extensions/](chrome://extensions/)

 On that page, choose "Load unpacked", and navigate to the newly unpacked folder we downloaded, selecting it.
 That's it!
 All installed.  :)

-📺 Video demoing how to install and use here: https://www.youtube.com/watch?v=UOg3RvHO-xk

 ## Usage